 Yet the Fine Gael / Independent government has presided over a huge growth in the numbers who are homeless.
 From when the government was formed, in May 2016, nearly 1,000 more children have become homeless and 2,400 adults.

 Another significant survey was undertaken on the night of 9 April 2019, where 128 people were found to be sleeping outdoors in Dublin streets and shop fronts.
 This is 18 more than a similar survey taken in at the same time of year in 2018.
 Again, the evidence is irrefutable.
-If the success of the government is to be determined by its ability to tackle the housing crisis, then this is an utterly unsuccessful government.
+If the success of the government was to be determined by the way in which it tackled the housing crisis, then the 2016 – 2020 Fine Gael government was an utterly unsuccessful one.

 What is causing the housing crisis in Ireland?